How To Make The Most Of 1 Day In Seoul: A Crazy 24 Hour Guide

 9:00 PM – 11:00 PM: Han River Night Stroll

-Our final stop in this whirlwind 1 day in Seoul itinerary!
+Our final stop in this whirlwind 1-day in Seoul itinerary!
 It’s time to wind down before getting some sleep.
 Take a peaceful late-night stroll along the Han River.
 The night views of the city skyline are stunning, making it a perfect way to relax after a busy day.
 You’ll need a moment to let all these Seoul memories sink in.

 Grab a beer from a convenience store and unwind near the Banpo Bridge.
 In the summer, there’s a light show near the bridge that’s worth catching.
 The area around the Han River gets lively with people having picnics or just enjoying a drink to relax!

-Start planning your trip!
-Use my travel planning roadmap with all my resources to book every detail of your trip!
+Use my travel planning roadmap with all my digital resources to book every detail of your trip!

-This one-day itinerary for Seoul is completely packed and obviously insane!😅 As I said, we’re making the most of it!
+This one-day itinerary for Seoul is completely packed and insane!😅 As I said, we’re making the most of it!
 Be sure to check each location on Google Maps and account for travel time between sights.

 Feel free to remove the sights that don’t interest you or spend more time in a location you love.
 Adjust this itinerary to your liking.
 I’ve included the best sights and activities in Seoul!